6th International Neurodiversity & the Built Environment Symposium: Building Empathy

 Thursday, March 26, 2026 — 6:00 - 9:00 PM EST: Opening Reception at The Landing Lounge (617 Righters Ferry Road, Bala Cynwyd, PA 19004)

-The dinner reception is free for all symposium registrants.
-Registration below.
+The dinner reception is free for all symposium registrants. - We have reached max capacity for the opening reception.

 Voluntary contributions help us keep this event accessible and support future programming.